open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Setter is an argument in `Inject` that sets values into given fields.

-`Setter` allows a `Propagator`s implementing `HttpTextFormat` to set propagated fields into a carrier.
+`Setter` allows a `HttpTextPropagator` to set propagated fields into a carrier.

 `Setter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.
 One of the ways to implement it is `Setter` class with `Set` method as described below.